 STEAM Questions and Answers

 How are the girls assigned to sessions?

-There are 10 girl sessions that introduce careers in science, technology, engineering, and math.
-Girls indicate two choices on their registration forms.
+There are multiple girls’ sessions that introduce careers in science, technology, engineering, art, and math.
+Girls indicate choices on their registration forms.
 Groups are formed to include at least one of those “first choices.”